grz0zrg/fbg/README.md

         }
     }

-    // simple graphics primitive (4 blue rectangle which will be handled by different threads in parralel) fbg_rect(fbg, fbg->task_id * 32, 0, 32, 32, 0, 0, 255);
+    // simple graphics primitive (4 blue rectangle which will be handled by different threads in parrallel) fbg_rect(fbg, fbg->task_id * 32, 0, 32, 32, 0, 0, 255);
 }
 ```